ConstantRobotics-Ltd/CodingStandards/README.md

    unsigned valueB{ -1 }; // Narrowing from signed to unsigned not alllowed, compile time error.
    ```

-6. When building a class with fields, always initialize member variables in header file, not in constructor.
+6. When building a class with fields, always initialize member variables in header file, not in the constructor.

 7. Use C++-style cast instead of C-style cast.
-Use the C++-style cast (static\_cast<>, dynamic\_cast<> ...) instead of the C-style cast.
+Use the C++-style cast (`static_cast<>, dynamic_cast<>` ...) instead of the C-style cast.
 The C++-style cast allows more compiler checks and is considerably safer.
 Additionally the C++ cast style is more visible and has the possibility to search for.
 [Further reading](https://anteru.net/blog/2007/c-background-static-reinterpret-and-c-style-casts/).

 8. Avoid using macros for constant values.
 Use constexpr:
    not `#define PI 3.14159;`,